berserkware/installies/docs/source/guides/using-installies.rst

 ***************

 You can find scripts under the Scripts tab on the app info page.
 Like the app search options, most of the search options for scripts are pretty straight foward to understand.
-The only two options that might not be simple are the "Supports" and "Supported Action" search options.
-The "Supports" option is the same as the app version.
-The "Supported Actions" option is where you can specify the actions that the script supports.
+The only option that might be confusing is the "Supported Actions" option is where you can specify the actions that the script supports.
 It is a comman separated list.

 .. image:: ../_static/script-refiner.png
   :alt: Script Refiner